Cognigy/Documentation/docs/en/docs/ai/handover-providers/salesforce-handover.md

 ### Default Behavior

 Cognigy.AI sends a stringified version of the Conversation History.
-The Conversation history will be displayed when the Agent received the first message from the user, as well as in the "Transcripts" tab of Salesforce Service Console under the Transcript > Details > Trascript > Body section.
+The Conversation History will be displayed when the Agent received the first message from the User, as well as in the "Transcripts" tab of Salesforce Service Console under the Transcript > Details > Trascript > Body section.

 ### Sending Pre-Chat Details and Pre-Chat Entities to Salesforce